 Coaching is a way that helps people achieve their personal or professional goals.
 This could be anything from relationship coaching to career coaching.
 As an online coach, you’ll provide support and guidance to help clients overcome challenges and make progress.

-If you consider yourself a good listener with great advice, becoming a life coach might be the perfect side hustle for you in 2022.
+If you consider yourself a good listener with great advice, becoming a life coach might be the perfect side hustle for you.
 You can start by offering your services for free and then gradually start charging for your time.

 15. Hobbies and Interests